Electron EDM and LFV decays in the light of Muon $(g-2)_\mu$ with U(2) flavor symmetry: Numerical analyses

-we estimate it to be ${\cal O}(10^{-4})$, which is confirmed in Fig.\,\ref{fig:eEDM123}.
+which is estimated to be ${\cal O}(10^{-4})$, as can be confirmed in Fig.\,\ref{fig:eEDM123}.
 The predicted electron EDM is below the experimental upper-bound after taking account of the upper-bound of $\mathcal{B}({\mu \to e \gamma})$.
 In the next subsection, we discuss the expectation value of the electron EDM.

 We also present the predicted region of EDMs of muon and tauon in Fig.\,\ref{fig:mutauEDM}.
 Those are still far from the present experimental upper-bounds, $|{d_\mu} |<1.8 \times 10^{-19} \, \rm e\,cm $ \cite{Muong-2:2008ebm} and $|d_\tau|<1.85\times 10^{-17}{\rm e\,cm}$ \cite{Uno:2022xau} as seen in Eqs.\,\eqref{muEDM} and \eqref{tauEDM}.